pacman82/throttle/Readme.md

 * Server builds and runs on Windows, Linux, and OS-X.
 * Python Client is available.
+* Prevents Deadlocks, through enforcing lock hierarchies.
 * Fairness (longer waiting peers have priority)
 * Peers acquiring locks with a large count, won't be starved by lots of others with a small one.
 * Locks expire to prevent leaking semaphore count due to Network errors or client crashes.
-* Locks can be prolonged indefinetly by sending heartbeats of the server.
+  * Locks can be prolonged indefinetly using heartbeats which are send to the server.
 * No persistence backend is required.
+  * Server keeps bookeeping in memory.
-  * Server recovers state from heartbeats in case of reboot.
+  * Clients can restore state to the server, in case of server reboot.

 *Work in progress, interfaces are still unstable.*